📊 FD vs SIP Investment Calculator

 FD interest is added to your yearly income.
 It does not matter whether you withdraw the interest or not — it is still taxable every year.

-Senior citizens can claim deduction up to ₹50,000 under Section 80TTB on interest income.
+Senior citizens can claim a deduction up to ₹50,000 under Section 80TTB on interest income.

 How SIP Tax Works

 Each SIP instalment is treated as a separate investment.
-Tax depends on how long that instalment stayed invested.
+Tax depends on how long the instalment stayed invested.

 - Sold within 12 months → Short Term Capital Gain (20%)